 Johann Strauss (II)

-A true son of the city, and this Strauss guide takes you around all the right locations.
+A true son of the city, and this Strauss guide takes you around the locations with close ties to his life and music.

-In particular, read all about his famous golden statue in the Stadtpark or how you can discover more about the King of the Waltz in the Johann Strauss Apartment.
+Read all about his famous golden statue in the Stadtpark or how you can find out more about the King of the Waltz in the House of Strauss or Johann Strauss Apartment.

 Mahler